-An element of our strategy is to use our gene therapy technology platform to expand our product pipeline and to progress these candidates through preclinical and clinical development ourselves or together with collaborators.
-Although we currently have a pipeline of programs at various stages of development, we may not be able to identify or develop product candidates that are safe and effective.
-Even if we are successful in continuing to build our pipeline, the potential product candidates that we identify may not be suitable for clinical development.
-Research programs to identify new product candidates require substantial technical, financial, and human resources.
+Our decisions concerning the allocation of research, development, collaboration, management, and financial resources toward particular product candidates, including the decisions stemming from our Reorganization, may not lead to the development of any viable commercial product and may divert resources away from better opportunities.
 We or any collaborators may focus our efforts and resources on potential programs or product candidates that ultimately prove to be unsuccessful.
 If we do not continue to successfully develop and commercialize product candidates based upon our technology, we may face difficulty in obtaining product revenues in future periods, which could result in significant harm to our business, results of operations and financial position and materially adversely affect our share price.

-Our strategy of obtaining rights to key technologies through in-licenses may not be successful.
+Our business development strategy depends on our ability to obtain rights to key technologies through inlicenses and support the development of our product pipeline through out-licenses, and those efforts may not be successful.